Art in Nazi Germany: Musicologists of Nazi Germany

 Composers, librettists, educators, critics, and especially musicologists, through their public statements, intellectual writings, and journals contributed to the justification of a totalitarian blueprint to be implanted through nazification.
 All music was then composed for the occasions of Nazi pageantries, rallies, and conventions.
 Composers dedicated so called 'consecration fanfares,' inaugurations fanfares and flag songs to the Fuhrer.
 When the Fuhrer assumed power the Nazi revolution was immediately expressed in musicological journalism.
 Certain progressive journalism pertaining to modern music was purged.
 Journals that had been sympathetic to the ‘German viewpoint,’ entrenched in Wagnerian ideals, like the Zeitschrift für Musik and Die Musik, showed confidence in the new regime and affirmed the process of intertwining government policies with music.
 Joseph Goebbels used the Völkischer Beobachter, a journal that was disseminated to the general public in addition to elites and party officials, as an organ of Reich Culture.
 By the end of the 1930s the Mitteilungen der Reichsmusikkammer became another prominent journal that reflected the music policy, organizational and personnel changes in musical institutions.

-In the early years of the Third Reich, the musicologists and musicians redirected the orientation of music, defining what was "German Music" and what was not.
+In the early years of Nazi rule, the musicologists and musicians redirected the orientation of music, defining what was "German Music" and what was not.
 Nazi ideology was applied to the evaluation of musicians for hero status; musicians defined in the new German musical era were given titles of prophets, while their accomplishments and deeds were seen as direct accomplishments of the Nazi regime.
 The contribution of German musicologists led to the justification of Nazi power and a new German music culture in whole.
-The musicologists defined the greater German values that musicians would have to identify with, because their duty was to integrate music and National Socialism in way that made them look inseparable.
-Nazi myth making and ideology was forced upon the new musical path of the Third Reich rather than truly embedded in the rhetoric of German music.
+The musicologists defined the greater German values that musicians would have to identify with, because their duty was to integrate music and Nazism in way that made them look inseparable.
+Nazi myth making and ideology was forced upon the new musical path of Germany rather than truly embedded in the rhetoric of German music.

 Graphic design

 The poster became an important medium for propaganda during this period.
 Combining text and bold graphics, posters were extensively deployed both in Germany and in the areas occupied.
 Their typography reflected the Nazis' official ideology.
 The use of Fraktur was common in Germany until 1941, when Martin Bormann denounced the typeface as "Judenlettern" and decreed that only Roman type should be used.
 Modern sans-serif typefaces were condemned as cultural Bolshevism, although Futura continued to be used owing to its practicality.
 Imagery frequently drew on heroic realism.
 Nazi youth and the SS were depicted monumentally, with lighting posed to produce grandeur.

-Graphic design also played a part in the Third Reich through the use of the swastika.
+Graphic design also played a part in Nazi Germany through the use of the swastika.
 The swastika was in existence long before Hitler came into power—serving purposes that were much more benign than the ones it [the swastika] is associated with today.
 Because of the stark, graphic lines used to create a swastika, it was a symbol that was very easy to remember.